ThetaTest/teta_widgets/README.md

 ## What's Teta?
 [Teta](https://teta.so) is an online cooperative app builder.
 You can use Teta to build apps visually in few days.<br>
 You can use Teta from any web browser, mobile ones included.<br>
-In order to allow people to build amazing apps, we are the first app builder to include [Supabase](https://supabase.com) as back-end integration.
+In order to allow people to build amazing apps, we are the first app builder to include [Teta CMS](https://teta.so) and [Supabase](https://supabase.com) as back-end integrations.
 <br>
 ### Follow us on<br>
 [Discord](http://discord.gg/z9MjHSMaSX), [TikTok](https://www.tiktok.com/@teta.so), [Instagram](https://www.instagram.com/teta.so/), [Twitter](https://twitter.com/tetabuilder), [Youtube](https://www.youtube.com/channel/UCuj5yqb6kx_gXTHXlTGNF0Q)